kira-nightingale/epi_tutorial_library/README.md

     example using freely accessible data on hospital locations in the city of Philadelphia.

+03\_GPStracking

+-   The .Rmd file is the R markdown code and the .html file is the rendered html output.

+-   R code for estimating home range from GPS tracking data using KDE and t-locoh.

+04\_SpatialClustering

+-   The .Rmd file is the R markdown code and the .html file is the rendered html output.

+-   R code for estimating spatial epi statistics including scan statistics for clustering, relative risk, and Moran’s I.

 **TransmissionModels/**
 *A folder of sample codes for mathematical models of infectious disease transmission.*